stuartabramshumphries/bash-best-practices/README.md

         * -o pipefail fails if any part of a pipe fails
         * -u treat unset variables as an error and exit immediately
         * suggest second line of bash script is: set -eou pipefail
+        * -x prints each command before executing it - expands arguments also
+        * use -E if script contains traps
+    * to start with using a program like shellcheck can be useful - gives your scripts a quick checkover
+    * a useful tool if you use vim is the bash support plugin - see https://www.thegeekstuff.com/2009/02/make-vim-as-your-bash-ide-using-bash-support-plugin/